 Chances are, you’ve seen a cat respond to catnip by rubbing all over it, kicking at it, going crazy, writhing around on the floor…basically going nuts just by sniffing it!
 We wanted to find out just what it is about catnip that makes our kitties go crazy, and we learned some interesting things:

-Nepetalactone is an excellent mosquito repellent.
+13. Nepetalactone is an excellent mosquito repellent.
 It’s said to be ten times more powerful than DEET, a common chemical repellant.
-Unfortunately, it only lasts for a few hours before it become ineffective.
+Unfortunately, it only lasts for a few hours before it becomes ineffective.
 It’s also effective against cockroaches and termites.

 How does your cat react to catnip?